 Yes.
 We believe there is having multi-sport playing experiences throughout the year.
 It can help children become more well-rounded athletes.
 You will need to work with your child’s coach on the specifics of playing on both a Storm team and another sports program.
 Early communication with the coach and advanced planning is critical.
 We use a team app (Team Snap) that allows parents to indicate their availability for all team events.

-Also, recognize that teams do need to field rosters with sufficient number of players who can play both fall and spring.
+Please also recognize that teams do need to field rosters with sufficient number of players who can play both fall and spring.

-Where do Storm teams practice?
+Where do FC Storm teams practice?

 Where are games played?